marknotgeorge/friendlyfruit/README.rst

+.. -*- mode: rst;mode: auto-fill -*-

 Running FriendlyFruit
 =====================

 Currently FriendlyFruit is just a proof-of-concept.
-There are various problems around 3D models that I have been trying to solve, and FriendlyFruit is the testbed.
+There are various problems around 3D models and RPC that I have been trying to solve, and FriendlyFruit is the testbed.
 However, it does run, and it could be the foundation for a real Raspberry Pi multi-user game.

 I've been using Panda3D on the basis that Panda is probably the easiest game engine to learn.
 Currently there is a demo scene that